isomerpages/mlaw-corp/news/speeches/_posts/2025-08-26-post-Keynote Address by Minister for Law Edwin Tong SC at SIAC Symposium.md

 ---
-title: Keynote Address by Minister for Law Edwin Tong SC at SIAC Symposium
+title: Keynote Address by Minister for Law and Second Minister for Home Affairs Mr Edwin Tong SC, at the SIAC Symposium
-permalink: /keynote-address-by-minister-for-law-edwin-tong-sc-at-siac-symposium/
+permalink: /keynote-address-by-minister-for-law-edwin-tong-sc-siac-symposium/
 date: 2025-08-26
 layout: post
 description: ""